tc39/proposal-decorators/README.md

 - Class element initializers run after an instance of the class has been created and the constructor for the class has been run, but _before_ any subclass constructors are run.
 - Class _static_ element initializers run after the class has been fully defined, and class static fields have been assigned.

 In general, init decorators have the same signatures as the equivalent standard decorators, with the exception that they always return an object and can optionally return an `initialize` function on that object.
-Since class fields and props already have the ability to run code on initialization, their signatures do not change, but the syntax can be used with them for consistency.
+Since class fields and auto-accessors already have the ability to run code on initialization, their signatures do not change, but the syntax can be used with them for consistency.

 #### Class Init Decorator